Haywards Heath: Twin towns

 The section of the A272 that runs south beside Bolnore Village has been named Traunstein Way and there is a German postbox outside the Town Hall to commemorate the link.

 Sport and leisure

 Haywards Heath has two Non-League football clubs, Haywards Heath Town F.C. who play at Hanbury Park and St Francis Rangers F.C. who play at The Colwell Ground.

+Haywards Heath is home to No5 (Haywards Heath) Detachment, C Company of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 Haywards Heath also has a rugby union team.

 The area has two hockey clubs nearby: St Francis Hockey Club and Mid Sussex Hockey Club.
-They both play their home games at The Triangle leisure centre in Burgess Hill, and have a shared clubhouse based in Haywards Heath.
+They both play their home games at The Triangle leisure centre in Burgess Hill and have a shared clubhouse based in Haywards Heath.

+Haywards Heath is also home to the Dolphin Leisure Centre.
+Managed by Places Leisure, amenities include a swimming pool, sports halls, gymnasium and park.